 - Only use the device that comes with this drug.
 Do not use any other devices.

-- Give at the start of a meal as the doctor has told you.
+- Use at the start of a meal as your doctor has told you.

 - After a cartridge has been put in, handle the device with care.
 If the device has been turned upside down, held with the mouthpiece pointing down, shaken, or dropped, replace the cartridge before use.